andrey-lepekhin/andrey-lepekhin.github.io/links/_posts/2018-03-05-List-of-entrepreneur-related-links.md

 title: 'List of entrepreneur-related links'
 categories: links
 tags: entrepreneurship goal
-update_date: 2018-05-22
+update_date: 2018-06-04
 ---

 From time to time I pocket articles that seem like they would help me when I'll start working toward my own business.
-As I see it now, that time wouldn't come in 2018, so I'll make a handy stash of these articles here (and empty out my pocket).
+As I see it now, that time wouldn't come in 2018, so I'll make a handy stash of these articles here (and [empty out my pocket]({% post_url links/2018-05-12-Six-steps-to-a-daily-writing-habit %})).

 When I come reading, I'll mark them off the list and maybe even leave comments about their utility.